thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-validation-tests-with-laravel.md

 featured: true
 date: '2020-07-01'
 title: 'Automated validation tests with Laravel'
-description: 'Following the topic covered in the last post, this time I will implement another test variation in Laravel.
-Validation of request data.'
+description: 'Following the topic covered in the last post, now it is time to implement another type of automated test in Laravel.
+Automated tests on data validation.'
 keywords: 'Tests, Request, Controller, Validation'
 ptBrSlug: 'testes-automatizados-para-validacoes-no-laravel'
 ---

-Following the topic covered in the [last post](/blog/posts/automated-email-testing-with-laravel), this time I will implement another test variation in Laravel.
+Following the topic covered in the [last post](/blog/posts/automated-email-testing-with-laravel), now it is time to implement another type of automated test in Laravel.
+Automated tests on data validation.

-A few days ago, a developer who follows us here on the blog, contacted me to ask some questions about data validation tests, I shared with him some examples that I wrote at the time and we discussed some more details about the topic.
-So, I decided it would be a good idea to post the examples here, so that more people can have access.
+A few days ago, a developer who is follower of mine contacted me to ask some questions about automated tests on data validation, I shared some examples with him, and we discussed some more details about the topic.
+So, I realized it would be a good idea to post the examples here, so more people can have access to it.

 In my work routine, API development is quite common.
-Therefore, writing tests for this, too, and one of the logics that I usually test is exactly the validations of the data received in requests.
+Therefore, writing tests for this, too, and one of the logics that I usually test is exactly the validations of the data received via requests.

 Without further ado, let's get to the point!

 ### The context

 My system has a simple user registration.
-It could be any site where we create an account, filling in some basic fields initially.
+It could be any site where we create an account, filling out some basic fields initially.

 I receive the data through a `Request`, inserting it into the database and returning the created object (simplified for